 by Lingoda Team

+So, how many people speak Spanish?
 According to most estimates, Spanish is the mother tongue of more than 400 million people around the globe, which equates to approximately six percent of the world’s population.
-As a result, it is officially recognized as the second most commonly spoken language, when measured by native speakers, ranking ahead of English.
+As a result, it is officially recognized as the second most commonly spoken language when measured by native speakers, ranking ahead of English and behind Chinese.

 In today’s global marketplace, knowledge of a second language can be an extremely valuable asset employers and employees alike.
 Modern businesses are always keen to have staff members who can help them with international trade and the Spanish language is especially valuable in the current climate.